 Step 1 : Mix the wet ingredients and coconut sugar

-First make the "vegan buttermilk" by mixing the coconut milk and apple cider vinegar in a separate bowl.
+First make the "vegan buttermilk" by mixing the coconut milk and apple cider vinegar in a medium bowl.
 Let it sit for a few minutes.

 Then beat the eggs with the coconut oil, vanilla, and the coconut milk mixture well.